20

 The sacred fire crackled softly, its golden flames dancing.
 A hush settled over the crowd, broken only by the priest's calm chants weaving through the smoke.

 Vedant stepped forward.
-Then paused.
-Glanced over his shoulder.
+Then paused and glanced over his shoulder.

 The red of her lehenga shimmered like wildfire as she followed him, one step behind, her fingers clutching the edge of her dupatta like it was the only thing keeping her steady.

-The first circle began.
-Tentative.
-Quiet.
+The first circle began, tentative and quiet.
 Not because they were unsure, but because the weight of what they carried didn’t allow haste.

-Something unseen began circling with them— memories that hadn’t been made yet.
+The rhythm deepened, the fire grew taller and the air thickened.
+Something unseen began circling with them: memories that hadn’t been made yet.

 “From here, the bride will lead.”

-Vedant’s gaze slid toward Diya, something unreadable flickering in his eyes— curiosity, maybe awe.
-Maybe something more dangerous.
+Vedant’s gaze slid toward Diya, something unreadable flickering in his eyes; curiosity, maybe awe.

 Diya hesitated, only for a moment.
 Then, slowly, she stepped ahead of him.

 She didn’t look back, but she knew he was right there.
-Steady.
-Quiet.
-Watching her like he was reading something in her walk that even she couldn’t decode.
+Steady, quiet and watching her like he was reading something in her walk.

 One more round… and she'll be closer to Diya Malhotra than she's ever been to Diya Sharma.